| Anatomy of Adultery - 15 Steps of Unfaithfulness

 to understand exactly what I was going through and we would

+talk for hours about how each of us felt."
 "I was so lonely since my husband died and hungry for

 someone to share life with.
 Then he began to call just because